RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 why even personal data? no fuckin idea

 ### does it even work?
-no, it doesn't even think once.
+no, it doesn't even think before it acts.

 example: you are 21 and the AI flags u as 9